 So, that’s it for now.
 I still have to do some trim work, paint things, and have a decorative project in the works for this room, which I’m hoping to finish up later this evening.
 I’m loving the way it’s turning out, so it may be the right project to work on while the forecast is predicting rain for the week.
 More on that soon, and you can catch sneak peeks on Instagram if interested.

-*I have honestly been addicted to cutting up cardboard boxes lately because this knife cuts so well.
+*I have honestly been finding excuses to cut up cardboard boxes lately because this knife cuts so well.
 Is that weird?
 That’s weird, I bet.
 But it’s also strangely satisfying, and my garden bed needed a lot of cardboard to help kill off the grass before laying down mulch, so this odd little obsession worked out great (it’s still mostly just the pure fun of cutting through each box like a tiny samurai sword, though).

 **Full disclosure: As I mentioned above, OLFA sent me a package of products to try out and asked me to share those thoughts on the blog once I’d tried them.
 But, as always, all thoughts and opinions expressed on this blog are 100% my own, and I never share something unless I really do like it.